willy-wagtail/raspberrypi-pihole/docker-pihole-unbound/README.md

   WEBTHEME=default-light
   ```

+### 1.2 Build and start

 Build and start pihole-unbound docker container:

 - `docker-compose up -d`
 - `docker ps -a` to get container id
 - `docker logs -f <container_id>` to follow the startup logs

+### 1.3 Validate

 Test Unbound is working (See Pihole's Unbound guide for more info):
 - `docker exec -it <container-id-of-pihole-unbound> bash` to access the bash terminal in the docker container
 - `dig sigfail.verteiltesysteme.net @127.0.0.1 -p 5335` should give a status report of `SERVFAIL` and no IP address.
 - `dig sigok.verteiltesysteme.net @127.0.0.1 -p 5335` should give `NOERROR` plus an IP address.

+Confirm Pihole is up and pointing to Unbound dns server
+- Go to the local IP address of the host raspberry pi, e.g 192.168.0.2.
+You should see the Pihole dashboard at `<192.168.0.2>/admin`.
+Log in using the password set in the environment variable `$WEBPASSWORD`.
+- Go to "Settings" and under the "DNS" tab, check that it is pointing to `127.0.0.1#5335` - which is the port we configured the unbound DNS server to listen to (see the `/docker-pihole-unbound/unbound-pihole.conf` file).

+### 1.4 Whitelists (optional)

 Add whitelist of common false-positives (optional)